A forced marriage is a marriage conducted without the valid consent of one or both parties and where duress is a factor.

 The Forced Marriage (Civil Protection) Act 2007

-This Act inserted provisions into the Family Law Act 1996 enabling the courts to make Forced Marriage Protection Orders to prevent forced marriages from occurring and to protect those who have already been forced into marriage.
+This Act inserted provisions into the Family Law Act 1996 enabling the courts to make Forced Marriage Protection Orders to prevent forced marriages from occurring and to protect those already forced into marriage.

 - the person who is to be protected by the order;